-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$0.9 million.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$3.9 million.
 We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with Financial Industry Regulatory Authority, Inc. up to \$35,000.
-The underwriters have agreed to reimburse us for certain expenses in connection with this offering.